auth0/docs/articles/api-auth/restrict-access-api.md

 ---
-  title: Restrict Application or User Requests for API Scopes
+  title: Restrict Access to APIs
-  description: Learn how to write rules that will restrict user/client access to scopes for an API.
+  description: Learn how to write rules that will restrict user/application access to an API.
   topics:
   - api-authentication
   - oidc